You Haven't Seen the Last of Me: Background and release

-Following a long time of hiatus in her acting career, Cher was announced to be returned on the musical film Burlesque (2010) co-starring Christina Aguilera.
-This was the first time Cher appeared on the screen since Stuck on You (2003).
-Talking about the making of the film, Cher revealed, "It’s harder to do things.
+After a seven-year break from acting, Cher returned to film in 2010 musical Burlesque, co-starring Christina Aguilera.
+It marked her first screen appearance since Stuck on You (2003).
+Reflecting on the production, she said, "It's harder to do things [at 66].
 I've beat my body up so badly, it's amazing it's still talking to me and listening to what I say.
-But I’ve got aches and pains everywhere."
-The soundtrack was also revealed, with eight songs performed by Aguilera, and two songs by Cher: "Welcome to Burlesque" and "You Haven't Seen the Last of Me".
-During an interview with a California journal, Cher commented about "You Haven't Seen the Last of Me", "That song, for me, had a lot of meaning.
+But I've got aches and pains everywhere."

+RCA Records issued the film's soundtrack on November 19, 2010.
+Aguilera performed eight tracks and Cher performed two, "Welcome to Burlesque" and "You Haven't Seen the Last of Me".
+Cher said the latter carried personal weight for her, adding, "That song, for me, had a lot of meaning.
 It reminded me that I have to kind of move over."
-She also spoke about the track with the Fresno Bee, saying "Not that I'm doing it gracefully, because you'd have to pull me over kicking and screaming."
-In the United States, the song was released to adult contemporary radio stations on January 15, 2011 the first single from the soundtrack.
-In order to promote the song, several promotional remixes were made by Almighty, Dave Aude and StoneBridge.
-The remix EP, which contains uptempo dance versions of the track, was released onto iTunes Stores on November 24, 2010.
-The remix done by StoneBridge was released as a single on December 7, 2010.
-The song is also included on the deluxe edition of Cher's 25th studio album, Closer to the Truth.
+She told the Fresno Bee, "Not that I'm doing it gracefully, because you'd have to pull me over kicking and screaming."

+On November 24, 2010, Cher's label Warner Bros.
+Records released a remix extended play on the iTunes Store with uptempo dance versions by Almighty, Dave Audé, and StoneBridge.
+Warner followed with a standalone digital single of the StoneBridge remix on December 7, 2010.
+RCA serviced the song to American adult contemporary radio on January 15, 2011.
+It later appeared on the deluxe edition of Cher's 25th studio album, Closer to the Truth (2013).

-Since its release, "You Haven't Seen the Last of Me" was covered by American actor James Franco, the co-host at the 83rd Academy Awards (2010).
-Gregory Ellwood for Hitfix called the cover "a great listen".
+"You Haven't Seen the Last of Me" was covered by American actor James Franco during his co-hosting appearance at the 83rd Academy Awards on February 27, 2011.
+Writing for Hitfix, Gregory Ellwood called the cover "a great listen".